PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://emma.sea.uct.ac.za/weather/index.html

-Connect to this site for the latest weather information from Cape
+Connect to this site for the latest weather information from Cape Town and

 surrounding areas.